Why did you become a copywriter?

 What do you do for kicks?

-When not hammering at my laptop in coffee shops like an alphabet infused game of Daley Thompson’s Decathlon (yes, I’m an 80′s child), I can be seen scrambling up rock faces or wandering around the countryside of the small Mediterranean island of Malta.
+When not gazing out of windows or hammmering on my laptop in coffee shops like I’m playing Daley Thompson’s Decathlon (yes, I’m an 80′s child), I can be seen bombing around mountain bike trails or wandering around the countryside of whichever country I currently call home.